dennislee22/Local-LLM-Iceberg-CDW/README.md

 ## Test the Chatbot 🚀

-1. Insert some data into the Iceberg tables using (create_iceberg.py)[create_iceberg.py].
+1. Insert some data into the Iceberg tables using [create_iceberg.py](create_iceberg.py).

 2. Open the `ask-iceberg` URL and ask any question pertaining to the Iceberg tables.
-In response to the question, the chatbot will work with LLM and Langchain SQL tools to run the associated SQL query as described in the gradio.log below.
+In response to the question, the chatbot will work with LLM and LangChain SQL tools to run the associated SQL query as described in the `gradio.log` below.

 ```
 2025-08-17 04:24:06,670 - INFO -